 This has an output of 700w, making it ideal for spaces up to 120 square feet.
 You can safely adjust the temperature with the power knob attached, giving you a bit more freedom in warmth regulation.
 The steel frame should make it durable, allowing you to use it with fewer worries about damage.

-This model was designed to operate silently, given its fan-less design and is compact in size, being only 15.1 x 5.4 x 12.4 inches.
+This model was designed to operate silently, given its fan-less design and is compact in size.
 The auto shut off feature should be consistent at preventing overheating, meaning it might be a good pick for those with these features in mind.